 - Checking that charts, schematics, written instructions, photos, and descriptions are in agreement, and accurately represent the knitted item.

 I currently have a one week turnaround time, but you can contact me in advance to schedule an edit and be sure to meet your deadlines.
 To save us both time, please make sure that your pattern is complete before you send it to me.
 Check it against your style sheet, and include your style sheet with your pattern.
-My rate is $25 per hour billed by the minute.
-Simple accessories will take 1 to 2 hours, while complex garments may take 3 to 5 hours or more.
+My rate is $30 per hour billed by the minute.
+Simple accessories will take 1 hour or less, while complex garments may take 3 to 5 hours or more.
 After you send me your pattern I can give you an estimate of the time it will take to edit.
 I can usually have the first edit done and back to you within a week, then after you have made any changes I am happy to take a second look at the pattern and return it to you within a day or two.
 It’s all too easy to make a mistake when you are trying to correct one!
 When you are satisfied with the pattern I will send you a PayPal invoice, with payment due in 30 days.